cs10/fa16/checkoffs.md

 **More Self-Check Questions**

-* What is memoization?
+* What is _memoization_?
 When is it useful?

 ## Lab 7: Algorithm Complexity {#lab7}

 **Required**

-* Please show me your Non-Gauss and Gauss <code>Add all numbers in</code>.
+* Please show me your Non-Gauss and Gauss `Add all numbers in`.
 Which was faster?
 Why?
 * Of all the runtimes you have discovered thus far, can you rank them from “fastest” to “slowest”?
 Why is runtime important for the programs that we create?`

 **More Self-Check Questions**

-* What is the difference between “Worst-Case” and “Best Case” Runtimes when running the <code>Are the numbers of (LIST) distinct?</code> block?
+* What is the difference between “Worst-Case” and “Best Case” Runtimes when running the `Are the numbers of (LIST) distinct?` block?
 Why?
 * Why are constant time algorithms so rare?
 * Why are logarithmic time algorithms sought after?